CartoDB/airship/docs/guides/01-getting-started.md

 ## Airship Styles

-To use airship styles you only need to add CSS classes to the desired HTML fragment.
+To use airship styles you only need to add CSS classes to your HTML.

 For example a simple button can become an Airship button by simply adding the `as-btn` class.